Petlja/TxtProgInPythonEng/_sources/02_Console/02_Console_15_defining_functions.rst

 - Functions in long programs are often used to decompose the main part of a program and make it shorter and easier to understand.
 Our programs are not so long that it would be necessary to decompose them, but they show how it could be done with longer programs.
 - Functions can help us avoid repeating the same or similar code in programs.
 Repeating the code should be avoided as such code is harder to maintain - every change should be made in multiple places, which is tedious and subject to errors and omissions.
 - When we write functions, we enable others to use parts of our code more easily.
-The functions we write can be separated into a separate module, which other people can easily include in their programs.
+The functions we write can be extracted into a separate module, which other people can easily include in their programs.
 - For very large programs, forming functions allows the program to be split into multiple files instead of one huge and incomprehensible file.